 Trustees

 Trustees hold the legal powers and responsibilities of the Trust.
 As a group, the Board of Trustees sets the overall strategic direction of the Trust and is accountable to the Secretary of State.
-The Board determines the level of delegation to our schools’ Local Governing Bodies so that these can be as effective as possible.
+The Board determines the level of delegation to our schools’ Local Governing Committees so that these can be as effective as possible.

 The EFSPT Board of Trustees has overall responsibility and ultimate decision-making authority for all the work of the Trust.
 Our Trust has 10 Trustees, one of whom is the CEO.